subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Modern generative artificial neural networks such as LLMs show signs of human like intelligence.
 Can their operation be tied back to principles of physics, in particular thermodynamics?
 If so, it will provide a palusible picture of how the brain works, since it too presumably functions using natural laws.
-In this article we will show that Energy Based Models (EBMs) can be made to function as generative models which can be used to create images or language, and also be used for reasoning, which brings us one step closer to understanding how the brain works.
+In this article we will show that Energy Based Models (EBMs) can be made to function as generative models, which brings us one step closer in this quest.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat52.png)